Last Updated on July 14, 2021 by Oddmund Groette

 There are 287 trades, the profit factor is 1.82, the max drawdown is 12%, and the CAGR is only 2.4%.
 The low CAGR can partly be explained by the low time spent in the market: 7.7%.

-As a portfolio of maximum five positions the equity curve looks like this:
+As a portfolio of a maximum of five positions the equity curve looks like this (only shorts):

 Disclosure: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are our opinion – they are not suggestions to buy or sell any securities.